m1geo/Quad-AMBE3000/README.md

 The design schematic include details for [JLCPCB](https://jlcpcb.com/) assembly, who assembled mine.
 You'll likely have to reflow the DVSI AMBE-3000R part yourself, which I did with a PCB reflow hotplate, but you can do any way you wish.

-Each schematic component has a [JLCPCB Parts](https://jlcpcb.com/parts)/[LCSC](https://www.lcsc.com/) part number (Cxxxxxx), which an be exported to the BoM using the extra field "LCSC".
+Each schematic component has a [JLCPCB Parts](https://jlcpcb.com/parts)/[LCSC](https://www.lcsc.com/) part number (Cxxxxxx), which can be exported to the BoM using the extra field "LCSC".

 # Schematic